buildfirst/buildfirst/ch08/02_tape-in-the-browser/README.md

 grunt build-tests
 ```

-That's it, now you can run the tests using the test harness, opening the `test/runner.html` file in your browser.
+That's it, now you can run the tests using the test harness, opening the `test/runner.html` file in your browser, and checking out the browser `console`.